About Bath Maine

-Welcome to The City of Ships!
+Welcome to Bath, Maine – The City of Ships!

 Bath was listed as one of the “Best Small Cities in America” and was deemed a “Distinctive Destination” by the National Trust for Historic Preservation.

 Bath has sailed into the present bringing a taste of her history with her and is now home of the world-class shipbuilders at Bath Iron Works.
 At the south end of the city, the nationally acclaimed Maine Maritime Museum offers a variety of exhibits on our state’s nautical history.

 Beautiful Downtown Bath has a unique mix of services, shops, and restaurants, who all cater to locals and visitors alike.
 Come take a walk down Front and Centre Streets, through the 19th century brick buildings and narrow streets, and feel the a comfortable pace and friendly pedestrian atmosphere.
 Rest in the lovely Library and Waterfront Parks or walk the city streets to admire the City’s tree-lined avenues, graced by both humble and grand examples of classic American architecture.